CDR Report Sample for Mining Engineers

 - Mining Engineer Summary Statement Sample: Detail explanation of all the competency element- 1000 words.

 Mining Engineer Career Episode Report: Sample 1

 Project Name: Advanced Mining Seismicity Processing

 In first career episode, the author describes the project he did when he was studying Bachelor degree in Mining Engineering.
 The project’s name was “Advanced Mining Seismicity Processing”.
 The responsibilities of the author were:

 - To apply Advanced Event Detection, Location and Magnitude Estimation Methods

-- To testing and analyzing strengths and weaknesses of each method
+- To testing and analyzing the strengths and weaknesses of each method

-- To address potential for causing induced seismicity events through application of computing techniques for data mining, discovery, integration and analysis
+- To address the potential for causing induced seismicity events through the application of computing techniques for data mining, discovery, integration and analysis

 Mining Engineer Career Episode Report: Sample 2